 Art Direction for Character Designers Student gallery

-fall TERM Registration
+spring TERM Registration

-Like how clear and constructive the feedback was.
+I liked how clear and constructive the feedback was.

 Companies that hire our students

 Speak to an advisor

 Need guidance or course recommendations?
 Let us help!

 Show us your skills

 Not sure if you have the skills, or are you proving you do?
 Show us.